rodrigopimentel/211-fall-2019/ha-02/readme.md

 ### Format details
 Your submission will be tested and graded by an autograder, for this reason it cannot be stressed enough that your program must *exactly* follow the specifications for input and output upon submission.

-Similarly to the previous assignment, for each problem you will create a program, however, this time you are free to write your own functions and helper functions in order to implement your solution.
+For each problem you will create a program, however, this time you are free to design and write your own functions in order to implement your solution.

 > As in the last assignment, you will read input from `std::cin` and print output to `std::cout`.
 Any print (`cout`) statements other than the expected output **must** be removed prior to submission.
 Pay special attention to the exact number of whitespaces when printing more complex shapes and patterns.

-For details on expected submission instructions, please refer to the **Submission and Grading** section at the bottom of the document.
+For additional details on expected submission instructions, please refer to the **Submission and Grading** section at the bottom of the document.

 ### Questions